MILES

 12 hrs

-🛑 Stop 1: Dayton, OH.
-Our intent had been to first visit the Aviation Heritage National Park - Wright Brothers - Unfortunately it was closed for renovation.
+🛑 Stop 1: Our intent had been to first visit the Aviation Heritage National Park - Wright Brothers in Dayton, OH, but unfortunately it was closed for renovation.
 However, we did get to visit the the Wright Cycle Company which was a nice bonus.
 Since we did not get to visit the Aviation Heritage National Park we headed to the National Museum of the USAF.
 This unplanned stop was a fantastic side trip.
-We could have spent the entire day here but sadly were only afford about an hour or so to tour the four massive hangers.
+We could have spent the entire day here but sadly we only had a little over an hour to tour the four massive hangers before having to continue on.
 We walked away most impressed by the size of the B52 on display (below).
 The photo does not do justice to the size and wingspan of this aircraft.

 B52